end2endzone/AnyRtttl/README.md

 * May fail with invalid syntax or unsupported constructs.
 * Has no error handling.
 * Parsing errors may result in potential crashes.
+* Supports names longer than the 10 character limit.